sOR-o/handwriting-classification-using-KNN/README.md

 1. Clone the Repository
 2. Install Dependencies : `pip install -r req.txt`
 3. Open the jupyter lab : `jupyter lab`

+Can be improved by transfer learning (obviously 😉)